An iconic moment in the Civil Rights Movement has connections to The Bend.

 Civil Rights Heritage Center

 Start by traveling west on Washington Street to the Civil Rights Heritage Center.
-The CRHC is housed in a former natatorium, a public pool.
+The CRHC is housed in a former public pool.
 It educates on contemporary issues of social justice and civil rights.
 It documents, preserves and shares our area’s civil rights history.
 Included in that is the movement to desegregate the natatorium.

 Studebaker National Museum